QuadCtrl/quad-ctrl/README.md

 ### Algorithm choice

 We have chosen *Proximal Policy Optimization* (PPO) since, according to OpenAI, approximates the state-of-the-art while being simple to implement and to tune.
-Other attempts, for exemple using A2C, have shown a strong inconsistency in results and a very sensitive response to small perturbation of the hyper parameters.
+Other attempts, for exemple using A2C, have shown a strong inconsistency in results and a very sensitive response to small perturbations of the hyper parameters.

+###

 ## Results